 Use glitter tape to write a message, such as “Merry Christmas!”

-Sew sequins onto sturdy paper with embroidery thread and needle to create pictures or designs, such as these flowers that Maia made.
+Sew sequins onto sturdy paper with embroidery thread and needle to create pictures or designs.
+Or you can glue them, too.

 Make tape resist art.
-You can make abstract designs such as Maia’s artwork above, or use the tape resist to make Christmas trees or other pictures.
+You can make abstract designs such as the artwork above or use the tape resist to make Christmas trees or other pictures.

 Sprinkle salt on wet watercolors to create a snowy scene or a starry night sky effect.
-Once dry, rub the extra salt off and draw additional details as desired, such as Maia’s tree, above.
+Once dry, rub the extra salt off and draw additional details as desired.

-We’ve made a lot of Christmas cards so far!
-Some of them were made directly onto folded over cardstock (essentially a blank card) and some of the mini artworks will be glued to blank cards.
+We’ve made a lot of Christmas cards using these techniques!
+Some of them are made directly onto folded over cardstock (essentially a blank card) and some of the mini artworks get glued to blank cards.

-To make the note-writing part easier and more fun for kids, I have been known to have each child write one note, then photocopy it to insert into all of their cards.
+To make the note-writing part easier and more fun for kids, you can also have each child write one note, then photocopy it to insert into all of their cards.

 How about you?
 Would you consider setting up a Christmas card making station like ours and getting the whole family in on some creative card-making?